layer6ai-labs/RecSys2018/README.md

 Note that by default the code is executing model for the main track, to run the creative track model set `xgbParams.doCreative = true`.
 For the creative track we extracted extra song features from the
 [Spotify Audio API](https://developer.spotify.com/documentation/web-api/reference/tracks/get-several-audio-features/).
 We were able to match most songs from the challenge Million Playlist Dataset, and used the following fields for further feature extraction: `[acousticness, danceability, energy, instrumentalness, key, liveness, loudness, mode, speechiness, tempo, time_signature, valence]`.
 In order to download the data for this track, you need to get the OAuth Token from
-[Spotify API page](https://developer.spotify.com/console/get-audio-features-several-tracks/?ids=4JpKVNYnVcJ8tuMKjAj50A,2NRANZE9UCmPAS5XVbXL40,24JygzOLM0EmRQeGtFcIcG) and assign it to the OAuth_Token variable inside the `Executor.downloadCreativeData` function.
+[Spotify API page](https://developer.spotify.com/console/get-audio-features-several-tracks/?ids=4JpKVNYnVcJ8tuMKjAj50A,2NRANZE9UCmPAS5XVbXL40,24JygzOLM0EmRQeGtFcIcG) and assign it to the `authToken` variable in the `Executor.main` function.

+We prioritized speed over memory for this project so you'll need at least 100GB of RAM to run model training and inference.
+The full end-to-end runtime takes approximately 1.5 days.